 All companies contain chunks of sensitive data that are worth stealing, including credit card numbers, address details, and personal information.
 That's why entire companies with relevant sensitive data, not just specific industries, are highly attractive to cyber attackers.

 Fact: Cyber threats do not always come from outside, on the contrary, they are mostly built on conquering the castle from within.
 Of course, external threats should be carefully monitored and controlled, but denying the existence of internal threats is one of the biggest mistakes made.
 Internal threats can arise from a deliberate attempt by an employee seeking financial gain or revenge against the company, or from a mistake made by an employee who has not received adequate cybersecurity training.

-According to the Cost of a Data Breach Report 2021 prepared by IBM compromised credentials account for 20% of data breaches.
-In the 20% range, malicious employees are the third group with the highest cost The report reveals that internal threats cost companies $4.61 million in 2021.
+According to the Cost of a Data Breach Report 2021 prepared by IBM, compromised credentials account for 20% of data breaches.
+In the 20% range, malicious employees are the third group with the highest cost.
+The report reveals that internal threats cost companies $4.61 million in 2021.

 Fact: Since data leaks pose a high risk of reputational damage, the in-house communications team needs to be involved in the process in the first place.
-Because it is very important for the company to address the issue of how to ensure the trust of the stakeholders regarding the data breach at an early stage.
+It is very important for the company to address the issue of how to ensure the trust of the stakeholders regarding the data breach at an early stage.

 Fact: Wrong!
 You should see cybersecurity as a process.
-You should always keep in mind that you may encounter newer and more complex cyber-attacks and you should always try to improve your data security infrastructure.
+You should always keep in mind that you may encounter newer and more complex cyber attacks, and you should always try to improve your data security infrastructure.
 To do this, you can use Privileged Access Management applications.